LinoKhan1/bat-signal/README.md

 - **Secure Cookie Configuration:** Enforce HTTPS and use HttpOnly, Secure, and SameSite=Strict cookies to protect against XSS and CSRF.
 - **Authentication Event Logging:** Introduce client-side logging of login attempts and actions for basic auditability, enhancing traceability.

-These enhancements are optional and can be prioritized based on specific security needs or deployment context beyond the current assessment.
 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.